Best Things To Do In Porto With Kids

 Elevated bridge at the Serralves Foundation| ©Angel D

-They have been creating environmental awareness for more than 30 years.
-The result is truly amazing.
-You walk along a 260-meter long walkway with lateral protections on both sides while appreciating a beautiful landscape in an 18-hectare park.
+They have been creating environmental awareness for more than 30 years and the result is a real blast.
+You'll walk along a 260 meter long walkway with side protections on both sides while appreciating the beautiful scenery in an 18 hectare park.
 Check out this video to get an idea.

-This is an immersive experience with Portuguese flora and fauna that doesn't miss out on the fun.
-To join in the adventure go to R. Dom João de Castro 210, where you will also find the Álvaro Siza Museum of Contemporary Art, one of the best museums in Porto.
+It's an immersive experience with Portuguese flora and fauna that doesn't miss out on the fun.
+To join in the adventure, head to R. Dom João de Castro 210, where you'll also find Álvaro Siza's Museum of Contemporary Art, one of the best museums in Porto.

 • Price: From 12 € for those over 12 years old.